dustykeyboard/programming-the-other-stuff/outline.md

 React was designed to simplify updating the web page's HTML by manipulating a _shadow dom_, a copy of what is rendered in HTML so changes can be applied quickly to this copy, from which a changeset can be compiled to reduce the amount of expensive changes which need to bring the HTML content up to date with the new data.
 React also introduced the `JSX` syntax, to write XML-like syntax, which React then compiles to JavaScript.

-Vue provides an MVVM architecture, with HTML templating and virtual dom diffing.
+Vue provides an MVVM (Model, View, Viewmodel) architecture, with HTML templating and virtual dom diffing.

 # Package Management